-You And Your Partner Need This One Thing In Common To Last
+Expert Says If You And Your Partner Have This One Thing In Common, You're Meant To Be

 Quick: What do you think the number one ingredient for a strong relationship is?
 Maybe trust?
 Loyalty?
 An interest in the same kind of Netflix shows?

 For me, it's a shared understanding that I always sleep on the side of the bed furthest from the door and a common love for spicy Indian food.